th2-net/th2-docs/content/common/modules/check1/communication.md

 </figcaption>
 </center>

 Figure 4 shows a message queue.
-The queue contains messages of the same direction and session alias.
+The queue contains messages of the same `direction` and `session alias`.
 The messages in the queue are arranged in the order received.
-Each queue is stored in a cache and there are two caches for each session alias (one for each direction).
-The size of each cache is determined by the **check1**’s message-cache-size .
+Each queue is stored in cache and there are separate cache flows for each `session alias` (one for each direction).
+The size of each cache is determined by the **check1**’s message-cache-size.
 Users can edit this property in **check1**’s custom configuration.

 <notice info>